 - Submit a complete Application for Admission to the Office of Admissions. - Submit official transcript(s) of high school education and all post-high school course work to the Office of Admissions if requested.
-GED scores or transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - Complete the Admission Placement Test. - Diploma and certificate admission requirements may vary.
-Contact the Admissions Office for details.
+GED scores or transcript of courses for the Adult High School Diploma may be submitted in lieu of the high school transcript. - Complete the Admission Placement Test. - Diploma and certificate admission

+Admissions Office for details.